-Alternative Unit within the Permit Section of the Bureau of Land.
+Prior to assuming my current position, I was the manager of the Disposal Alternative Unit within the Permit Section of the Bureau of Land.
 I have also worked in the Permit Section in the Bureau of Water.
 I have been employed at the Illinois EPA since 1983 following the receipt of a B.S. degree in Civil Engineering from the University of Illinois.
 I have been a Registered Professional Engineer in Illinois since 1989.
-A copy of my resume is attached.
+A copy of my resume is attached (Attachment 1).

-Today I will be testifying in support of the proposed amendments to 35 Ill.
+Today I will be testifying in support of the proposed 35 Ill.
 Adm.
+Code, Part 734.

-Code, Part 732.
-These amendments are the result of: (1) modification to the Illinois Environmental Protection Act by Public Acts 92-0554 and 92-0735; (2) the need to
+These amendments are the result of: (1) modification to the Illinois Environmental budget and reimbursement process; and (3) to clarify issues that have arisen since Part 732 was last amended.
+My testimony will provide a brief overview and focus on a portion of Subpart E, Subpart F, Subpart G and Appendices A and B.

+Protection Act by Public Acts 92-0554 and 92-0735; (2) the need to reform the current

-Overview - The proposed regulatory amendments are intended to streamline the leaking underground storage tank remediation process, clarify remediation requirements and most notably reform the budget and reimbursement process.
+Overview - The proposed Part 734 regulations are identical in substance to the proposed amendments to 35 Ill.
+Adm.
+Code 732, except as identified in testimony provided by Agency personnel.
+They apply to underground storage tank releases of petroleum reported to the Illinois Emergency Management Agency on or after June 24, 2002, and to releases that were reported prior to June 24, 2002, for which the owner or operator has elected to proceed in accordance with Part 734.
+These regulations are intended to streamline the leaking underground storage tank remediation process, clarify remediation requirements and most notably reform the budget and reimbursement process.
 The new budget and reimbursement process would eliminate the majority of budgets and reimbursement packages submitted based on a time and material basis and replace them with submittals based on unit rates and lump sums for specific tasks established in the regulations.
 We believe that this will streamline the approval of budgets and the processing of reimbursement claims.
 Currently, there is a tremendous amount of time spent reviewing budgets and reimbursement packages.
 Furthermore, the majority of plan and report denials, amendments to plans and reports submitted by consultants, and appeals before the Illinois Pollution Control Board are related to budget and reimbursement issues, as opposed to technical issues.
 The Agency believes that the proposed amendments will allow more efficient use of Board and Agency resources, improve consistency, lower remediation costs, expedite cleanups and allow tank owners and operators to be reimbursed in a more timely manner.
-The proposed costs in Subpart H were developed with input from the consulting industry and other trade organizations plus nearly 15 years of Agency experience administering the leaking underground storage tank reimbursement program, and are generally consistent with the rates we currently approve for reimbursement.
-Over the past 15 years, the Agency has approved over one-half billion
+The proposed costs in Subpart